SebastianGlavind/PhD-study/README.md

 ### Toolboxes

+The toolboxes are used in Glavind and Faber (2018), and Glavind and Faber (2019).

 - [Structure learning and dynamic discretization toolbox - `sLearningAndDiscretizationTools`](https://github.com/SebastianGlavind/PhD-study/blob/master/Bayesian-networks/Toolboxes/sLearningAndDiscretizationTools.R).
 The toolbox is a wrapper for the [`bnlearn`](https://www.bnlearn.com/) package, which implements the underlaying score-based routines for structure learning.

 - [Parameter learning toolbox - `pLearningTools`](https://github.com/SebastianGlavind/PhD-study/blob/master/Bayesian-networks/Toolboxes/pLearningTools.R).
 The toolbox is a wrapper for the [`bnlearn`](https://www.bnlearn.com/) package.